arwagiz/AI-Sustainable-Mobility/README.md

 # AI-Sustainable-Mobility

-##### Community list of AI, ML, IoT, big&open data & co.: The evolving eco-system of machine-assisted transport planning, management and operations!
+##### Community list of AI, ML, IoT, big&open data & co.: The evolving eco-system of machine-assisted transport planning, management and operations! :bus::star2::train::star2::steam_locomotive:
 Have something to add or change?
-Open :
+Contact:

 ------------------------------